peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 * Microwaves
 * Radio waves

-Not all of them will be of our interset, because they are not represented in the atmosphere in energies high enough to influence its thermal structure.
+Most of them are not of interest to radiative transfer in NWP models and GCM, because they are not present in the atmosphere in energies high enough to influence its heating rates.
+Specifically, of interest are the UV, visible light and IR bands.
-Specifically, our interest will be on everything between UV-C and far infrared.

 ### Ultraviolet Radiation

 Ultraviolet radiation (UV) is radiated in appreciable amounts only by very hot objects, such as the Sun.
-It is highly energetic, capable of causing electrons to be released from atoms (photoionisation) and breaking up molecules (photodissociation).
-Ultraviolet radiation spans wavelengths 10 – 400 nm.
+It is highly energetic, capable of releasing electrons from atoms (*photoionisation*) and breaking up molecules (*photodissociation*).
+UV radiation spans wavelengths 10–400\ nm.
-The UV spectrm is further split into multiple subregions, out which only the last three are of interest to atmospheric radiative transmission[^uv-definition]:
+The UV band is further divided into multiple subbands, of which only the last three are of interest to atmospheric radiative trasfer[^uv-definition]:

 * UV-C: 100 nm–280 nm
 * UV-B: 280 nm–320 nm
 * UV-A: 320 nm–400 nm

-Much of ultraviolet radiation is absorbed high in the atmosphere (stratosphere and mesosphere) by ozone and oxygen, though UV-A reaches the Earth's sufrace with little attenuation.
-Ultraviolet radiation has to be considered in radiation schemes, because it contributes sigificantly to heating of stratosphere.
+Much of UV radiation is absorbed high in the atmosphere (stratosphere and mesosphere) by ozone and oxygen, though UV-A reaches the Earth's sufrace with little attenuation.
+UV radiation has to be considered in radiation schemes, because it contributes sigificantly to heating rates in the stratosphere.
 It is also imporant due to its influence on atmospheric chemistry (Chapman reactions).

 [^uv-definition]: The precise choice of boundaries is somewhat arbitrary, and various definitions can be found.